 How long does it take to learn Tagalog?

 How long it takes depends mostly on the materials you use and how much you practice.

 Regular self-study with good materials is the fastest way to reach a speaking level.
-With our materials, this would take you about 6 months at a pace of 15–30 minutes per day (for a total of about 70 hours).
+With our materials, this would take you about 6 months at a pace of 15 to 30 minutes per day (for a total of about 70 hours).

-Practicing what you have learned with native speakers for a few months in everyday situations will make you fluent.
-You can start practicing before you finish the course.
+Practicing what you have learned with native speakers for a few months in everyday situations is necessary to become fluent.
+Start practicing before you finish the course.
 The earlier, the better!

 Do I really need to speak Tagalog?

 You can actually get by with English.
 However, in social gatherings and everyday situations, you may find that Filipinos speak Tagalog among one another.
 In such a situation, you may feel left out.

 Speaking Tagalog will bring you a lot closer to your Filipino family and friends.
 Even just understanding what is going on around you will totally transform your experience.
 But the best part is to join in and crack a joke.
 Or to have an intimate conversation.